-- 1 In the Alarms view, click the Sensitivity Level tab. - 2 Select the check boxes for agents you want to edit, and then click a sensitivity level button, such as Essential. - 3 Click Save changes.
+- 1 In the Alarms view, click the Sensitivity Level tab. - 2 Select the check boxes for agents you want to edit, click the Set alarm sensitivity level button, and then click a sensitivity level button such as Essential. - 3 Click Save.